wimglenn/oyaml/README.rst

 oyaml
 =====

 oyaml is a drop-in replacement for `PyYAML <http://pyyaml.org/wiki/PyYAML>`_ which preserves dict ordering.
 Both Python 2 and Python 3 are supported.
+Just ``pip install oyaml``, and import as shown below:

 .. code-block:: python

    import oyaml as yaml

-Just `pip install oyaml`, and import as shown above.
 You'll no longer be annoyed by screwed-up mappings when dumping/loading.